 § 2.4.2 Ensuring that the costs of providing configuration information are continually optimized

-There is no mention of "risk" or "outcome" in the title of this section, just "cost", but it is about optimising all three.
-See the "effectiveness and efficiency" comment in the first paragraph.
+There is no mention of “risk” or “outcome” in the title of this section, just “cost”, but we should be optimising all three.
+See the “effectiveness and efficiency” comment in the first paragraph.

 § 3.1.1 Managing a common approach to service configuration management